BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 **Connecting to VTube Studio**
 ------
 Ensure that in the settings of VTube Studio that the **'Start API'** (found in VTube Studio Pluggins) is turned on.
-In Unity this project should connect to VTubeStudio automatically once run, if this fails or becomes disconnected simply click the 'connect' button.
+In Unity this project should connect to VTube Studio automatically once run, if this fails or becomes disconnected simply click the **'Connect'** button.